zacbfleming/Background-Subtraction/README.md

 # Background-Subtraction
 Uses Opencv to subtract background of video.
 A test video is included.
-Use -i to change the input video
+Use -i to change the input video to the stock.mkv or other video.
+Default is 0 (cam)

 Install/exe